-The principal balance of the new term loan is to be paid in quarterly installments of approximately \$154 thousand with the first installment due on March 31, 2010, and ending with the last installment due on September 30, 2013.
-In addition, the Credit Agreement has optional and mandatory loan prepayment provisions as follows:

-Optional Prepayments.
-The Company has the right at any time and from time to time to prepay the new term loan, in whole or in part.
+The principal balance of the new term loan was to be paid in quarterly installments of approximately \$154 thousand with the first installment due on March 31, 2010, and ending with the last installment due on September 30, 2013.
+In addition, the Company had an optional prepayment right at any time and from time to time to prepay the new term loan, in whole or in part.